Special Educational Needs

 Northlands is dedicated to meeting the needs of all pupils promoting their independent learning skills by providing excellent support and intervention.
 We are committed to early intervention and work effectively with external support to remove and reduce barriers to learning.

-We also have the additional expertise of Educational Psyhcologists and the Specialist Teaching Service (STS) who work with us regularly.
+We also have the additional expertise of Educational Psyhcologists, Warwickshire's Specialist Teaching Service (STS) and SEND Supported who work with us regularly.

 If you wish to speak to the SEN team in more detail please contact the school office on 01788 542440 or email: email@example.com to arrange an appointment.

-More information about Warwickshire's approach to supporting children with Special Educational needs can be found by visiting:
+More information about Warwickshire's approach to supporting children with Special Educational needs, including the LOCAL OFFER, can be found by visiting: